Celebrity Big Brother (British TV series) series 1: Broadcasts

 The series premiered on 9 March 2001, on Channel 4.
 The contestants were recorded 24 hours a day with cameras fixed around the house, and had to wear portable microphones.
 Due to the tie-in with Comic Relief, the first series was partly broadcast on BBC One in the week leading up to the telethon.
 Channel 4 broadcast a daily 30-minute highlights show, and from the second day on there was a live eviction show hosted by Davina McCall, where the evicted housemate was interviewed.
 In the nightly highlight episodes, viewers are shown various highlights of a specific day in the house.
 BBC One's coverage consisted of a behind-the-scenes launch show hosted by McCall and 10-minute-long updates each day.
 Due to the length of the series, the psychologists featured in the main series did not return for Celebrity Big Brother 1, but did continue to appear in the main series.
-The series ended on 16 March (Red Nose Day) and the finale was broadcast live on both Channel 4 and BBC One as part of the evenings Comic Relief telethon.
+The series ended on 16 March (Red Nose Day) and the finale was broadcast live on both Channel 4 and BBC One as part of the evening's Comic Relief telethon.
 In total, the series lasted for a total of 8 days.
 Initially, Celebrity Big Brother was meant to be a one-time series, but due to the success it was later brought back as an annual event, airing while the main series was completed.
 Celebrity Big Brother 1 was the first season in the UK edition of Big Brother to feature a live premiere, something that would be used from Big Brother 3 onward.